-Strategy OS-S 1.1.1 - Functional Open Spaces - Defined
+Strategy OS 1.1.1 - Functional Open Spaces - Defined

-Functional open spaces include: parks (active and passive), public outdoor areas, golf courses, sports fields, playgrounds, public beaches, marinas, lakes, plazas, courtyards, trails, sport facilities, playgrounds, and other areas that meet the recreational, social, and leisure needs of the community.
-It is important to acknowledge there may be facilities that provide both functional and conservation activities e.g. walking trails around water retention facilities.
+Functional open spaces include: parks (active and passive), public outdoor areas not categorized as part of Conservation Open Space, golf courses, sports fields, playgrounds, public beaches, marinas, lakes, plazas, courtyards, trails, sport facilities, playgrounds, and other areas that meet the recreational, social, and leisure needs of the community..
 (Rev. Parks Policy 2.2)

-Strategy OS-S 1.1.2 - Functional Open Space Level of Service
+Strategy OS 1.1.2 - Functional Open Space Level of Service

 The City's adopted Level of Service (LOS) Standard is: 7 acres of functional open space for each 1,000 functional population.
-The Functional Open Space Level of Service shall be met with facilities open to the public without admission fee and is open during the same primary operating hours as City parks.
+Functional population is defined to include both full time resident and seasonal resident population.
+The Functional Open Space Level of Service shall be met with facilities open to the public without admission fee and open during the same primary operating hours as City parks.
 All new residential development shall be required to provide the appropriate amount of functional open space to maintain the adopted LOS standard.